microsoft/mssql-scripter/doc/installation_guide.md

 # Installation Guide

 ## Quick Start
-mssql-scritper is install using pip.
+mssql-scritper is installed via pip.
 If you know  pip, you can install mssql-scripter using command
 ```shell
 $ pip install mssql-scripter
 ```
-This command may need to be run as sudo if you are installing to the system site packages. mssql-scripter can be installed using the --user option, which does not require sudo.
+This command may need to run as sudo if you are installing to the system site packages. mssql-scripter can be installed using the --user option, which does not require sudo.
 ```shell
 $ pip install --user mssql-scripter